kaushaln1/KubeControl/README.md

 4. **Deploy to EKS:**
     - Note: Configuration for EKS is not yet updated in this repository.
 Please configure your EKS cluster manually and update the deployment scripts accordingly.

+5. **Future Scope:**
+   - Chatbot Integration: Implement a chatbot to interact with the infrastructure deployed.
+This will allow users to perform deployment and management tasks through conversational interfaces, making the platform even more accessible and user-friendly.

 ## Usage